Zuzah/intro_to_sprinting/README.md

 # Intro to Sprinting

-This project is designed to help beginners learn AND practice the basic skills necessary to contribute to open source projects.
+This project is designed to help beginners learn and practice the basic skills necessary to contribute to open source projects.
 While it is designed to be delivered as a workshop for a group of students, it can also be used individually as self-study.

 It can be used in multiple ways: